Actuarial Science (MS)

 Nutrition & Metabolism (MS)

 The Master of Science in Nutrition & Metabolism equips students with multidisciplinary knowledge of how food is used for growth and maintenance of optimal health as well as the mechanisms by which it leads to chronic diseases.
-Coursework provides understanding of molecular, biochemical, and physiological mechanisms that regulate metabolism.
-Students learn scientific methods for carrying out studies of nutritional effects in humans.
+Coursework provides understanding of molecular, biochemical, and physiological mechanisms that regulate metabolism, and prepares students for future studies in medicine, dentistry or doctoral-level studies.
+Students learn scientific methods for carrying out research studies of nutritional effects in humans.

 Nutrition with Dietetic Internship